 Violence erupts in Kashmir after security forces kill militants - police

+SRINAGAR: Indian security forces killed at least three civilians and wounded about 70 in restive Kashmir on Sunday when hundreds of people tried to prevent them from carrying out operations against suspected militants, police and residents said.

-SRINAGAR: At least 12 people, including eight suspected militants, were killed in gun battles with Indian security forces in southern Kashmir, police officials said, in one of the most violent days in the restive region this year.
+At least 17 other people, including 13 suspected militants, were killed in gunbattles during the day in southern Kashmir, police officials said, the worst violence in the region this year.

-Two Indian soldiers and two civilians were also killed, and more than 30 people were injured when hundreds of protesters pelted stones at the security forces to disrupt their anti-militant operations, police said.

-Troops used tear gas and pellet guns to disperse the crowd, and later opened fire.
-Most of the injured sustained pellet wounds but six had gunshot wounds, said S.P.
-Vaid, the director general of the state police.
+When hundreds of people came out on the streets of Kachdoora village in Shopian district to try to halt a gunbattle between militants and security forces, troops used tear gas and pellet guns to disperse the crowd.
+They later opened fire.

+Local residents said that after the protests, the security forces called off the operation.
+Police said five militants and three soldiers were killed in the fighting.

 Muslim separatists have been waging a violent campaign against Indian rule since the late 1980s in Indian-held Kashmir.

+Fighting also broke out in two other villages in the region on Sunday.

-Vaid said the army received information on Saturday night about militants hiding in an area near Dragad village in Shopian district, about 50 km (30 miles) south of Kashmir's capital of Srinagar.
+S.P.
+Vaid, the state director general of police, said the army received information on Saturday night about militants hiding in an area near Dragad village, about 50 km (30 miles) south of Kashmir's capital of Srinagar and also in Shopian district.

 Another militant was killed in Dialgam village in Anantnag district, about 60 km (37 miles) south of Srinagar, while one was caught alive, he said.